RushBack99/ECE/README.md

-# Welcome to My Repo
+# Welcome to Electrical and Computer Engineering

 Click the link below to open the PDF direcly: